David Robertson (writer): Early life and education

 Robertson was born in Brandon, Manitoba to a Swampy Cree father and mother of Scottish, Irish and English ancestry.
+He first kindled an ambition to be a writer around the age of eight, but did not have a steady path to becoming a writer.
 He grew up in Winnipeg with summers spent in Melita, Manitoba.
 Robertson graduated with a BA from the University of Winnipeg in 1999.

 Career

-Robertson's young adult and children's works are widely used in libraries and classrooms across Canada, especially his graphic novels.
+Robertson began writing in earnest around 2008, at a time when he had begun to overcome the negative view of his Indigenous heritage with which he had grown up and had formed a stronger and more positive sense of his Indigenous identity:I started to think about what I could do to put it into schools, because I was missing that.
+By that time, I had become more connected to the culture.
+I worked to learn more about it ad finally got to the point where I was proud to be part Cree and call myself an Indigenous person.
+I wanted that for other youth, because I saw, working in communities, that there was a lot of that same sort of feeling.Robertson's young adult and children's works are widely used in libraries and classrooms across Canada, especially his graphic novels.
 His works often grapple with hard and violent histories, including the residential school system in Canada.
 Robertson's graphic novels include the 7 Generations series, the Tales From Big Spirit series, and Betty: The Helen Betty Osborne Story, which tells the true story of a young Indigenous woman who was abducted and brutally murdered by four young men in 1971.

 Robertson has contributed to several anthologies, including Manitowapow: Aboriginal Writings From the Land of Water and Love Beyond Body, Space, and Time: An LGBT and two-spirit sci-fi anthology.
 His work has been featured in CV2 and Prairie Fire.
 He has written articles for the Toronto Star, CBC, and Book and Periodical Council's Freedom to Read site.

-Robertson is the editorial director of a children's imprint for Penguin Random House Canada.
+As of 2020, Robertson worked for the Manitoba First Nations Education Resource Centre.
+In 2022, he was appointed editorial director of a children's imprint for Penguin Random House Canada.
 He is writer and host of the Kíwew podcast.